Before & After Images by Provider

 Several considerations are shared among hair transplant recovery procedures, which include treating the scalp gently and with great care after surgery.
 The newly grafted hair and follicles will likely jut out from various places as stubble when the bulbs take root and begin to grow over the following 2.5 to 3 months, growing at the rate of normal hair of up to one inch monthly.

-When to Get Haircuts, the First Shampoo After Hair Transplantation The Wimpole Clinic advises patients to treat their heads gently and wait until 10 days following hair loss surgery to wash and brush their hair like normal.
+When to Get Haircuts, the First Shampoo After Hair Transplantation It is advised that patients treat their heads gently and wait until 10 days following hair loss surgery to wash and brush their hair like normal.
 While avoiding actions that may stress the scalp and cause new grafts to fall out, patients can still obtain a haircut after 10 days if they so desire, and wait until four weeks post-surgery to use hair color.

 Immediately after the procedure, patients might experience itching, but they are advised not to scratch, touch, or comb the grafts during the first 10 days.
 Staying away from alcohol or activities that produce sweat - such as exercise, saunas, and steam rooms - are recommended during that period.
 Lifting heavy weights that strain the head or neck should also be temporarily avoided as the grafts settle in and get stronger during the first 10 days.